 - 8.1 The overarching social objective of the planning system as set out in the NPPF is to support strong, vibrant and healthy communities by ensuring that a sufficient number and range of homes can be provided to meet the needs of present and future generations, with accessible services and open spaces that reflect current and future needs and support the health, social and cultural well-being of communities. - 8.2 In order to achieve this, planning of new development must go hand in hand with planning for the community services and facilities that need to be in place to support development and meet the needs of residents.
 This includes green infrastructure, sports facilities, local shops, footways and cycleways, public transport, education, library provision, allotments, fire hydrant provision, health services and a range of cultural facilities.
 These together are often described as 'community infrastructure'.
-Housing and other development will be expected to contribute towards improving local services and infrastructure through either the payment of a Community Infrastructure Levy (CIL); planning obligations (via a Section 106 agreement/Section 278 agreement); or use of a planning condition. - 8.3 The NPPF requires that the levels and types of infrastructure required to support growth should be set out clearly in strategic policies e.g., the Local Plan. - 8.4 Presently Saxmundham is relatively well served by community infrastructure although there are some elements of fragility and gaps in provision.
+Housing and other development will be expected to contribute towards improving local services and infrastructure through either the payment of a Community Infrastructure Levy (CIL); planning

+- obligations (via a Section 106 agreement/Section 278 agreement); or use of a planning condition. - 8.3 The NPPF requires that the levels and types of infrastructure required to support growth should be set out clearly in strategic policies e.g., the Local Plan. - 8.4 Presently Saxmundham is relatively well served by community infrastructure although there are some elements of fragility and gaps in provision.
 This infrastructure is also extensively used by the surrounding parishes.
 There are primary and secondary schools, a doctors' surgery, library, dentist, vets, supermarkets, local shops, a bank, garage, restaurants, takeaway restaurants, cafes, bars, pubs, community meeting venues, places of worship, day care facilities, play areas, and car parks.
 Saxmundham does not, on the other hand, benefit from an indoor sports centre, allotments, cinema etc. so its social infrastructure is more limited than most other towns in the area.
 However, as the population of the parish increases over the Neighbourhood Plan period, a number of these current services are either at or nearing capacity and will therefore require consideration as to how they will continue to serve the community without a significant decrease in the quality of service they provide.
-Therefore, with all the proposed growth in the Garden Neighbourhood and the allocation north-east of Street Farm, there will be a need for new, improved, or reconfigured facilities, in order to at least maintain the quality of life for the whole community.

-- 8.5 As well as giving consideration to the potential for new community facilities it is important that the existing valued facilities in the town which have served the community over time continue to perform their relevant community function.
-Such facilities should be safeguarded and protected from development proposals that would lead to their loss or would adversely affect their ability to function as community facilities. - 8.6 Policy SAX4 below seeks to safeguard existing facilities where their loss would be detrimental.
-However such a policy should not be used to 'prop-up' an existing facility or service that is either no longer viable or no longer meets the needs of the local community.
-The policy also allows for the development of sites that are currently occupied by a community facility, where the development of that site would facilitate the provision of an improved or equivalent facility on another site to the benefit of the town.
-See also (Policy SCLP8.1 from the Local Plan)
+Therefore, with all the proposed growth in the Garden Neighbourhood and the allocation north-east of Street Farm, there will be a need for new, improved, or reconfigured facilities, in order to at least maintain the quality of life for the whole community. - 8.5 As well as giving consideration to the potential for new community facilities it is important that the existing valued facilities in the town which have served the community over time continue to perform their relevant community function.
+Such facilities should be safeguarded and protected from development proposals that would lead to their loss or would adversely affect their ability to function as community facilities. - 8.6 With the majority of future growth in Saxmundham taking place within the South Saxmundham Garden Neighbourhood, some consideration to future community infrastructure requirements has been given at a strategic level.
+Policy SCLP12.29 of the Adopted Local Plan refers to the Garden Neighbourhood development as being 'an education led development' and sets out some specific requirements for that development such as: - A new primary school, - Early years provision,